With two modern engines and six new trims, the 2021 Bronco seems ready to dethrone the Jeep Wrangler.

 Other equipment includes standard Dana axles.
 It also offers Bilstein off-road suspension and Spicer electronic locking differentials as well, but they are available with the Sasquatch package only.
 The package also includes the 35-inch tires and is available on all trims including the Base.
 The trick disconnecting front stabilizer bar, however, is available on Badlands and the First Edition only.

 Jeep Wrangler: In terms of equipment the Jeep Wrangler is similarly matched.
 It too offers Dana third-generation axles as standard and optional locking differential as well but they are available on the Rubicon models only.
-The Wrangler does trump the Bronco in terms of the approach angle but not my much; the departure angles, on the other hand, are almost identical.
+The Wrangler does trump the Bronco in terms of the approach angle but not by much; the departure angles, on the other hand, are almost identical.
 Also, while Bronco’s widest tires have a 315 section, the Jeep offers 285 section tires on the Rubicon.
 But taking the upcoming 4Xe into account changes the equation considerably.
 The integration of the electric motors is ingenious.
 Off-roading is all about low-down torque and electric motors can deliver it from zero which, combined with the Dana 44 axles will certainly enhance the off-road capabilities of the Wrangler.

 Tech and Features